Wood Green School

 Wood Green School is a coeducational secondary school and sixth form located in Oxfordshire, England, which serves the traditional blanket making and historic town of Witney and its surrounding villages.

 History

 The school was established in 1953 as Witney's secondary modern school before becoming a comprehensive school in 1968.
-In 2016 the school completed the building of a new Sixth Form Centre, school restaurant and drama studio.

 Previously a community school administered by Oxfordshire County Council, in February 2017 Wood Green School converted to academy status.
 The school is now sponsored by the Acer Trust.

 Facilities

 Set in over thirty acres of grounds and playing fields, the school is equipped with an all-weather floodlit pitch, multi-purpose sports hall, gymnasium and fitness suite.
-All classrooms throughout the school are equipped with projectors and/or interactive whiteboards.
+All classrooms throughout the school are equipped with interactive whiteboards.
 In 2015 Wood Green School was inspected by Ofsted and judged to be Good.

 Academics

-Wood Green School hosts approximately 1100 students, aged between 11–19, including the Sixth form.
+Wood Green School hosts approximately 1100 students, aged between 11–18, including the Sixth form.